Help with day-to-day personal care

 If you have a disability or ongoing health problems, ask for an assessment to see if you can get help with getting dressed, showering or other personal care.

-The government provides help if you need help with your personal care because you:
+You can get help with your personal care if you:

 - have ongoing or age-related health problems